Cobrasco Copper-Molybdenum Project, Colombia

 Figure 3.
 Schematic cross section for CDH001 with assay intervals tabulated.

-The second hole, CDH002 was collared 400 meters south of CDH001, and intersected 172m of 0.74% Cu and 78ppm Mo within a broader interval of 754m of 0.46% Cu and 76ppm Mo from a down-hole depth of 152m.
-A near surface mineralised zone of 70m of 0.29% Cu and 50ppm Mo was intersected from 18m.
+CDH002 was collared 400m south of CDH001.
+It intersected 172m of 0.74% Cu and 78ppm Mo within a broader interval of 754m of 0.46% Cu and 76ppm Mo from a down-hole depth of 152m.
+A near surface mineralized zone of 70m of 0.29% Cu and 50ppm Mo was intersected from 18m.

 Figure 4.
 Schematic cross section of CDH002 with assay intervals tabulated.

-CDH003 was paused at 300.6m in December in strong porphyry mineralisation, and as stated above, is targeted to extend to 1300m.
+CDH003 was paused at 300.6m in December in strong porphyry mineralisation.
+As stated above it was planned to extend to 1300m.
 CDH003 intersected 144.6m of 0.69% Cu and 155 ppm Mo from 156m to 300.6m.
-CDH003 also intersected a near surface mineralised zone of 148m of 0.20% Cu and 65 ppm Mo from 8m, which included 60m of 0.27% Cu and 57 ppm Mo.
-This shallow intercept is interpreted as the continuation of the same shallow mineralised zone intersected in CDH002 grading 70m of 0.29% Cu and 50 ppm Mo.
+It also intersected a near surface mineralized zone of 148m of 0.20% Cu and 65 ppm Mo from 8m, which included 60m of 0.27% Cu and 57 ppm Mo.
+This shallow intercept is interpreted as the continuation of the same shallow mineralization intersected in CDH002 (70m of 0.29% Cu and 50 ppm Mo).

 Figure 5.
 Last drill core tray CDH003 before drilling suspension.
 Shows dominant bornite (dark colour) in classic porphyry veining with lesser chalcopyrite in diorite porphyry.
 The interval 298.0m to 300.6m assays 2.69% Cu, 151 ppm Mo, 7.3 ppm Ag